 - Meal prep.
 This one might not seem as obvious, but during the hectic relocation days, it’s all too easy to go out to eat in order to save time.
 However, doing this repeatedly for every meal can amount to a lot of money, so it’s a good idea to prepare your meals in advance.

 The Best Times to Move Based on Other Factors

 Money is usually not the only factor people take into account when deciding when and where to move.
 We all lead busy lives and have to figure out a way to fit a relocation into our schedules.
 This is precisely why most people move during the summer months.

 On the other hand, when it comes to weather conditions, usually the best times to move are either fall or spring.
 They are neither too hot nor too cold for a relocation.
 This, of course, highly depends on where exactly you live and where your new home is going to be.

-Lastly, sometimes we simply can’t choose when to move.
-For example, if you’re moving for school, you will only have a short window of time to get the relocation process over with.
+Lastly, sometimes we simply can’t choose when to move and might not have enough time to check the safety of your future neighborhood, but don’t let that give you moving stress.
+For example, if your reason to move is education and you’re moving for school, you will only have a short window of time to get the relocation process over with.
 You have to finish it before school starts, which pretty much leaves you with no option but to move during the last month of the summer.
 Likewise, if you have been offered a job in another state, there is likely a specified date when you’re supposed to start working, and you have to move no later than that month.